Benchmark your practice against the first independent quality standard for whole-school global citizenship education.

 For each area, schools trace three things using the Information-Conclusion-Change (ICC) routine.
 What the evidence shows, drawing on more than one data source.
 What the school concluded.
 What changed as a result.

 The process is designed to minimize documentation bloat.
 The evaluation itself is a dialogic and supportive process.
 Most schools run the ICC routine at the end of each accomplishment.
-It takes minutes and builds a meaningful record across cycles.
+It takes minutes to build meaningful records that help traceability across cycles.

 Eligibility Criteria